 Skip to content

-The armed conflict that took place in Laos from 1959 to 1975 during the Cold War left the country with large amounts of surplus ammunition and explosive ordnance.
-Because of this ordnance, parts of the territory remain dangerous zones that require clearance work.
-Ammunition management systems also need to contribute to demilitarisation and to prevent diversion.1
+Following the armed conflict in Laos, which took place from 1959 to 1975 during the cold war, the country was left with large amounts of surplus ammunition and explosive ordnance.
+Because of this ordnance, parts of the territory remain dangerous and require clearance work.
+Ammunition management systems also need to contribute to demilitarisation and efforts to prevent diversion.1

-The United Nations Regional Centre for Peace and Disarmament in Asia and the Pacific (UNRCPD) and Nonviolence International are present in the country to help with the through-life management of ammunition by working with the Laotian government.
-Efforts have mainly focused on Physical Security and Stockpile Management (PSSM) seminars and training sessions with Laotian military and police forces on the safe and secure management of ammunition and identifying gaps in national ammunition diversion strategies.2
+The UN Regional Centre for Peace and Disarmament in Asia and the Pacific (UNRCPD) and Nonviolence International are working on the ground to support the through-life management of ammunition, in collaboration with the Laotian government.
+Efforts have mainly focused on conducting physical security and stockpile management seminars, training the Laotian military and police forces on the safe and secure management of ammunition, and identifying gaps in national ammunition diversion strategies.2

-1“Support for Laos - Through Cluster Munitions Clearance and Risk Education.”
-World Without Mines.
-Accessed June 5, 2022. https://www.wom.ch/en/projects/laos
+“Support for Laos – Through Cluster Munitions Clearance and Risk Education," World Without Mines, accessed June 5, 2022, https://www.wom.ch/en/projects/laos.

 Launch the country dashboard